Because domestic violence is not gender-specific, ALIVE is proud to serve domestic abuse survivors of all gender identities.

 Our crisis line ensures that victims have immediate access to well-informed advocates who explore options and offer appropriate referrals.
 Assessment and safety planning provide callers with the necessary tools to establish physical safety for themselves and their children.
 Victims feel less isolated, less responsible for the violence, and more empowered when they have spoken to advocates who are available for support.

 The crisis line is answered by ALIVE Crisis Intervention Specialist staff, who are specifically trained in domestic violence dynamics and resources.
 Highly trained volunteer advocates provide additional coverage when staff members are unavailable and/or during peak call periods.
-ALIVE’s 24-hour crisis line is available in the St. Louis area and in Franklin County, which also has a toll-free number.
+ALIVE’s 24-hour crisis line is staffed by the agency’s St. Louis area and Franklin County-based advocates.

 Nights of Safety